 The Noam Mohaliver primary school in Bnei Barak

-This is a thank you letter from the Noam Mohaliver school, run by Dvorah Bar-On, for the lecture Galit Zamler gave and the Entrepreneurship for Kids Program's help in recruiting initiatives during the 2014 Global Entrepreneurship Week.
+This is a thank you letter from the Noam Mohaliver school, run by Dvorah Bar-On, for the lecture Galit Zamler gave and the help in recruiting guest entrepreneurs during the 2014 Global Entrepreneurship Week.

 The HaShalom primary school in Mevaseret Zion

-A group of honor students from HaShalom school in Mevaseret Zion is participating in the Amirim program, in which they learn the contents of the Entrepreneurship for Kids Program.
+A group of honor students from HaShalom school in Mevaseret Zion is participating in the Amirim program, in which they learn weekly entrepreneurship lessons.